rrthomas/nancy/README.md

 2. If not, remove the last directory from `PATH` and try again, until `PATH` is empty.
 3. Try looking for `ROOT/FILE`.

-4. Try looking for the file on the user’s `PATH` (the list of directories specified by the `PATH` environment variable).
-5. If no file is found, Nancy stops with an error message.
+If no file is found, Nancy stops with an error message.

 For example, if the root directory is `/dir`, `PATH` is `foo/bar/baz`, and Nancy is trying to find `file.html`, it will try the following files, in